Opus10/python-library-template/README.md

 ## ReadTheDocs Setup

 This template does not automatically set up readthedocs.org integration.
-In order to do that, go to https://readthedocs.org/dashboard/import/, click "Opus 10", and refresh the repositories.
+In order to do that, go to https://readthedocs.org/dashboard/import/, click "AmbitionEng", and refresh the repositories.
 Import the project with the default values.

 Once the project has been followed, go to https://readthedocs.org/dashboard/{project_name}/rules/regex/create/ and under "version type" choose "tag" and choose "activate version" as the rule.
 After this, create a new rule with the same settings, except choose "Set version as default".